safia-nusrat-official/mechanical-keyboard-ecommerce-server/README.md

      - *Route:* **GET** `/api/orders`

 ## Project Structure 📂
 This project follows Modular structure to ensure scalability, flexibility and maintainability, allowing easier management of code and better organization.
-Each module encapsulates a specific feature of the application, such as, room, booking and slot management.
 The main components of the project structure are:
 ```
-meeting-room-booking-system/
+mechanical-keyboard-ecommerce-server/
 ├── src/
 │   ├── app/
 │   |   ├── builder/